au-ts/sel4_profiler/README.md

     - 1 - Start profiling
     - 2 - Stop profiling, dump all packets

 This works on the odroidc4, imx8mm and maaxboard.
-Ensure that the makefile is changed appropriately, and the right register addresses and IRQ's are used in the system description.
+Ensure that the makefile is changed appropriately, and the right MMIO addresses and IRQ's are used in the system description.

 ### Network Control
 More details can be found in the `netconn` directory.